What is the Child Care WAGE$® Program?

 How can I increase the level of the supplement I receive?

 Participants in the Child Care WAGE$® Program may increase their supplement amounts by gaining more education.
 The T.E.A.C.H.
 Early Childhood® Scholarship Program offers scholarships to child care professionals who want to earn course credits toward specific early childhood credentials or degrees.
 Contact the T.E.A.C.H.
 Early Childhood® Scholarship Program at CCSA (919-967-3272) for more information.
 Participants are encouraged to send WAGE$ an updated official transcript after the completion of any formal coursework so staff can determine the highest possible award.
-If this transcript has been sent to EEC, no further documentation is necessary.
 All educational levels noted with an asterisk on the scale are temporary.
 Participants must advance to a higher level as noted on the scale in order to remain eligible.
 Deadlines are shared with individual participants as applicable.

 Do I have to pay taxes on the supplement I receive?

 The salary supplement is income.
 Participants will receive an IRS-1099 form at the end of the year if they received $600 or more from CCSA during the calendar year.
 Recipients are responsible for reporting and paying any personal income taxes due.

 Will I receive a supplement if I move to another child care program?

 Checks are issued to participants after each six-month period in the same child care program.
 If a participant moves to another licensed child care program in a participating county within the six months, then the commitment period must be reset based on reapplication and the employment date at the new site.
 This policy is designed to encourage more stability for the children in care.

 If I work in a child care center, what is the center’s responsibility?

 A child care center must agree to provide verification of an applicant’s employment status and wages and agree not to use participation in the program to offset normal wage increases.
 The center is not responsible for providing the salary supplement should funding no longer be available.